spoogle/SearchTouch/README.markdown

 me if you would like to contribute, or if you have bug reports, questions or suggestions.

+The *world_factbook/* directory contains files extracted from a text version of the 2010 CIA World Factbook, which can be used for testing the search code.

 ## Incorporating into your project

 The *src/* directory contains all the files needed to incorporate a